Turgut Özal: Early life and career

-Turgut Özal was born in Malatya.
-His mother was of Kurdish descent and was from Çemişgezek, Tunceli.
+Halil Turgut Özal was born in Malatya, the eldest of three sons.
+His father was Mehmet Sıddık Özal, a bank clerk.
+His mother, Hafize Özal, was originally from Çemişgezek, Tunceli and of either half or full Kurdish descent.

+His parents have been described as "devout Muslims", his father having trained as an imam before becoming a branch manager at the state-owned Agricultural Bank while his mother was an elementary school teacher associated with the community of İskenderpaşa, affiliated with the Naqshbandi Sufi order, and Turgut Özal himself would get involved with the group later on.

 He completed elementary school in Silifke, middle school in Mardin, and high school in Kayseri. Özal studied electrical engineering at Istanbul Technical University, graduating in 1950.

 Between 1950 and 1952, he worked at the State Electrical Power Planning Administration and continued his studies in the United States on electrical energy and engineering management between 1952 and 1953.
 After his return to Turkey, he worked in the same organization again on electrification projects until 1958. Özal was in the State Planning Organization in 1959, and in the Planning Coordination Department in 1960.
 After his military service in 1961, he worked at several state organizations in leading positions and lectured at ODTÜ (Middle East Technical University).
 The World Bank employed him between 1971 and 1973.
 Then, he was chairman of some private Turkish companies until 1979.
 Back to the state service, he was undersecretary to Turkish Prime Minister Süleyman Demirel until the military coup on 12 September 1980.